-Urban forest carbon protocols form the foundation of our work.
-Developed by leading scientists and urban forest professionals, the protocols define the set of rules that tree planting or preservation projects must follow in order to earn third-party verified carbon credits.
+City Forest Credits is the national standard for greenhouse gas emission reduction and removal for tree projects in cities and towns.
+Developed by leading scientists, industry, and urban forest professionals, the Standard and Protocols define the set of rules and requirements that tree planting or preservation projects must follow in order to earn third-party verified carbon credits.

 As an urban forest scientist, I led the quantification of carbon in the Air Resources Board protocol in 2011 and a second attempt at a protocol at the Climate Action Reserve in 2013.
 I've been proud to contribute to the quantification work of City Forest Credits and see it result in carbon projects in multiple cities.